mtschoen/guides/readme.md

 You can exit the program from the tray icon it creates, or by using the icon on the taskbar.
 If the window is focused (either click on the tray icon or click a guide) Alt+F4 will work too :)

 Enjoy!

-Note: Only works on main monitor for now